imagekit-developer/imagekit-php/README.md

 This will copy one folder into another.

-Refer to the [copy folder API](https://docs.imagekit.io/api-reference/media-api/copy-folder) for a better understanding of the **Request & Response Structure**.
+Refer to the [copy folder API](https://docs.imagekit.io/api-reference/media-api/copy-folder) for a better understanding of the **request & response structure**.

 #### Example
 ```php